clauderic/react-sortable-hoc/README.md

 Need to sort items in a grid?
 We've got you covered!
 Just set the `axis` prop to `xy`.
 Grid support is currently limited to a setup where all the cells in the grid have the same width and height, though we're working hard to get variable width support in the near future.

 ### Item disappearing when sorting / CSS issues
 Upon sorting, `react-sortable-hoc` creates a clone of the element you are sorting (the _sortable-helper_) and appends it to the end of the `<body>` tag.
 The original element will still be in-place to preserve its position in the DOM until the end of the drag (with inline-styling to make it invisible).
 If the _sortable-helper_ gets messed up from a CSS standpoint, consider that maybe your selectors to the draggable item are dependent on a parent element which isn't present anymore (again, since the _sortable-helper_ is at the end of the `<body>`).

+### Click events being swallowed
+By default, `react-sortable-hoc` is triggered immediately on `mousedown`.
+If you'd like to prevent this behaviour, there are a number of strategies readily available.
+You can use the `distance` prop to set a minimum distance (in pixels) to be dragged before sorting is enabled.
+You can also use the `pressDelay` prop to add a delay before sorting is enabled.
+Alternatively, you can also use the [SortableHandle](https://github.com/clauderic/react-sortable-hoc/blob/master/src/SortableHandle/index.js) HOC.

 Dependencies